 Double Majors, Secondary Majors, and Dual Degrees

 Interested in pursuing two different majors?
 There are multiple paths you can choose from: a double major, a secondary major, or a dual degree.
-You can find official information about these different options in the Stanford Bulletin links below.
+You can find official information about these different options in the Student Services policy links below.
 On this page, your Academic Advisors explain the significant differences between these three options.

 With a double major, you receive one degree, and both majors are listed on your diploma.
 A double major requires you to complete the standard 180 minimum units to graduate, and results in two majors within a single Bachelor's degree: either a Bachelor of Arts (BA), a Bachelor of Science (BS), or a Bachelor of Arts and Science (BAS).
 This means that your two majors can either be both in a BA field, both in a BS field, or in one BA and one BS field.